Aashmeet/ServerlessData_Analytics/README.md

    ii.
 Click on the **Add Database** button.

    iii.
-Enter the Database name as **nycitytaxianalysis-reinv17**.
+Enter the Database name as **nycitytaxianalysis-username**.
 You can skip the description and location fields and click on **Create**.

 3. Click on **Crawlers** under Data Catalog column on the left.